FIL-Builders/fil-frame/README.md

 To use this integration:

+1. Login to [Lighthouse](https://files.lighthouse.storage/) and generage an lighthouse API key.
-1. Ensure you have the Lighthouse API key set in your `.env.local` file:
+2. Ensure you add the Lighthouse API key set in your `.env.local` file:
 `LIGHTHOUSE_API_KEY=your_lighthouse_api_key`
-2. Run the following command:
+3. then you can started the fil-frame app with command:
 `yarn dev` or `npm run dev`
-3. Use the provided integration to upload files to Lighthouse
+4. Use the provided integration to upload files to Lighthouse

 ### Storacha
+*Comming soon.*

+### Akave
 *Comming soon.*

 ## Project Structure 🗂️